mimiyin/sense-me-move-me/README.md

    * Direct movement by dividing space or defining space through geometry.
    * Direct movement by creating a terrain.
    * Use movement to define space and terrains.

-## Week 9: Translating Motion into Sound
-- 100 ways to map movement to sound
-- Creating Soundscapes
-- Studies
-   * Map movement to sound in at least 10 different ways.
-   * Create a soundscape through movement with at least 3 different sound sources.
-   * Encourage a specific kind of movement through sound feedback.

 ## Weeks 10-11: Project Development
 ## Showing: Week 12